MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Copy-MgUserOnenoteSectionToNotebook](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserOnenoteSectionToNotebook?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgUserOnenoteSectionToNotebook](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserOnenoteSectionToNotebook?view=graph-powershell-1.0)

 ### [Copy-MgBetaUserOnenoteSectionToSectionGroup](Copy-MgBetaUserOnenoteSectionToSectionGroup.md)
 Copies a section to a specific section group.
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgUserOnenoteSectionToSectionGroup](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserOnenoteSectionToSectionGroup?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Copy-MgUserOnenoteSectionToSectionGroup](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserOnenoteSectionToSectionGroup?view=graph-powershell-1.0)